nikkNizz/Drawish/README.md

 From the "Edit->Selection to image (crop)" you can crop the image.

 #### Freehand drawing
-Click the [pen] button
-and move the mouse over the drawing area, holding down the left mouse button.
+Click the [pen] button and move the mouse over the drawing area, holding down the left mouse button.
 You can draw with the keyboard by selecting in the top menu how many pixels to draw when you press the keys.
 Keys: (Q = top-left)  (W = top)  (E = top-right)   (A = left)  (S = right)  (< = bottom-left)  (Z = down)  (X = bottom-right).
 [video](https://drive.google.com/file/d/1Z6KETxX53N0E_YGQgtdDkzLk7GZgHE8c/view?usp=sharing)
 In the panel that appears above the drawing area you can choose attributes.
 Do not use transparent color to draw (only fill).
 Use white color to erase.
+You can draw with a round, square, linear, or stylus tip.
+You can draw with a random color pen.
+You can use the **"fusion"** pen to draw with a color obtained by merging the pixels crossed by the pen.
+The fusion pen can replace the blur effect or can be used for artistic effects.
 [video](https://drive.google.com/file/d/1KDGYqUujZeACzwIT4wNfv6htVcOB51Dh/view?usp=sharing)

 #### Text